 One thing that you will definitely want to do, if you can, is set up a password to protect your wireless network from unscrupulous users.
-To do so, when prompted, select "WPA" (recommended) or "WEP" and type in a password.
+To do so, when prompted, select "WPA" (recommended) or "WEP" and type in a strong password.
 You may automatically be provided with one, or you may be able to create one yourself.
-See our How to Make a Strong Password tutorial for help coming up with a secure password.

 Okay!
 Now that your router is set up, you should be able to connect to your Wi-Fi network!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.

 Was something in this tutorial missing, confusing, or out of date?
 Or did it give you all the information you needed, and you just want to say "thanks"?
 We'd love to hear what you thought!